12 Amazingly Clean Movies You’ve Probably Never Seen

 10. Bright Star (2009)

-PG / 7.0 IMDB / 83% Tomatometer
+PG / 7.0 IMDB / 83% RT

 The perfect choice for fans of John Keats, Jane Campion, poetry, and costume drama romances.
-Like a Jane Austen movie, but a little more moody and based on real life.
-For adults and teens; intimate (fully-clothed) kissing scenes.
-Watch >>

 Related: Clean Romance Movie Guide